cooolbabu/GoogleGemini101/Readme.md

-# Starters in this Repo
+# Gen AI Starters in this Repo

 ### Semantic Retriever Quickstart